lockrc/capstone/FinalTechnicalReport.md

 ## Abstract
 Brief 200-300 word description of project objectives, methods and results.

+This project is designed to replace Appalachian State University's Renewable Energy Initiative (REI) dashboard that they use to display the generation by the renewables on campus.
+They currently pay $14,000 per year to a company and are still unhappy with the service they recieve.
+They pay more than 10% of their budget on this dashboard and they are disatisfied with the product.
+I created a new version with python scripts, a MYSQL database, and a grafana server.
+My solution gives much of the functionality that they want from their dashboard.
+It gives more features that they wanted from their current dashboard and allows them to host it on Appalachian's campus for much much cheaper than $14,000 per year.

 ## Keywords
 Python, Renewable Energy, Solar Thermal, grafana, Photovoltaic, csv, JSON, XML